-Metropolis Residencies 2024 – meet the artists
+Metropolis Residencies 2024 May-June – meet the artists

 The theme of Metropolis’ new four-year cycle is “from Metropolis to Ecopolis” with a focus on a more ecologically related artistic practice, redefining cities as more hybrid and complex landscapes.